Neproxx/ID2223-LikeItOrNot/README.md

 Scalable machine learning system to predict the number of likes and the upvote ratio a reddit post is going to get if the user decides to post it.
 The service consists of the following components which are explained in detail in their respective sections:

-- **Feature pipeline** - extracts new posts from reddit to grow the dataset
+- **Feature pipeline** - Extracts new posts from reddit to grow the dataset
 - **Training pipeline** - Trains an Xgboost regressor to predict the number of likes and upvote ratio of a given post.
 Hyperparameters are chosen with Bayesian optimization.
 - **Interactive UI** - Given a user name, subreddit, post title, post text and date & time, the UI generates a prediction and provides an explanation of how the features affected the prediction result using Shap values.
 The UI accesses pre-processing functions of the main repository through a git submodule to avoid redundancies and inconsistencies.
 The UI can be found on [Huggingface](https://huggingface.co/spaces/Neprox/like-it-or-not).
 - **Dashboard** - Provides insights into model performance and the impact of each feature.
 The dashboard can be found on [Huggingface](https://huggingface.co/spaces/Neprox/reddit-dashboard).